adinashby-lasalle-college/database-management-lab-1-An-phantt/README.md

 #### Questions:
 1. What is the purpose of a query in a database?
+Help filter, find and work with data
 2. How does using criteria in queries help with filtering data?
+Quickly find the data you need
 ---

 ### Part 4: Modifying the Query